Blacksmoke16/GESI/README.md

 # GESI

 Google Sheets add-on for interacting with EVE ESI API.
+GESI providers an EVE Online SSO flow to authorize your character(s), as well as a wrapper around ESI in order to access your EVE Online data within Google Sheets; much like `=importXML()` worked with the old XML API.

 ## Setup: